Blaine Robison, M.A.

 "He, therefore, who gave the blessing for the whole company, I presume, might be called the ho architriklinos, the governor of the feast.
 Hence to him it is that our Saviour directs the wine that was made of water, as he who, after some blessing pronounced over the cup, should first drink of it to the whole company, and after him the guests pledging and partaking of it."

 And: Grk. de, conj.
-See the note on verse 2 above.
+See verse 2 above.
 Here the conjunction serves to continues the narrative. they carried: Grk. pherō, aor.
 The verse ends with just the verb indicating the fact of the servants' obedience with no mention of the quantity.

 9 But when the head steward of the feast tasted the water having become wine, and did not know from where it came to be (but the servants who had drawn the water knew), the head steward of the feast called the bridegroom,

 But: Grk. de, conj.
-See the note on verse 2 above.
+See verse 2 above.
 Here the conjunction offers a contrast. when: Grk. hōs, conj. used in a temporal sense; when, after. the head steward of the feast: Grk. architriklinos.
 See the note on the previous verse. tasted: Grk. geuomai, aor. mid., to partake of something by mouth, liquid or solid; taste. the water: Grk. hudōr.
-See the note on verse 7 above. having become: Grk. ginomai, perf. pass. part., come to be.
-See the note on verse 1 above. wine: Grk. oinos.
-See the note on verse 3 above. and did not: Grk. ou, adv., particle that strongly negates the verb; not. know: Grk. oida, plperf., (the perf. tense of Grk. eidon, to see), to have seen or perceived, hence to know (NASBEC).
+See verse 7 above. having become: Grk. ginomai, perf. pass. part., come to be.
+See verse 1 above. wine: Grk. oinos.
+See verse 3 above. and did not: Grk. ou, adv., particle that strongly negates the verb; not. know: Grk. oida, plperf., (the perf. tense of Grk. eidon, to see), to have seen or perceived, hence to know (NASBEC).
 The pluperfect tense refers to action in the past that is complete and the results of the action in existence at some point in past time as indicated by the context.

 The verb is used for various kinds of knowledge: (1) to know someone or about someone; (2) to be intimately acquainted with or stand in a close relation to someone; (3) to know or understand how to do something, be able; (4) understand, recognize, or come to know by experience; and (5) to remember (BAG).
 In the LXX oida occurs frequently to render Heb. yada (SH-3045; e.g., Num 11:16; Deut 1:39; Josh 2:4; 2Sam 19:6), which has a wide range of meaning, but in most occasions refers to a personal knowledge, whether of knowing persons or knowing by experience, as well as knowing by learning (DNTT 2:395).
 To the Hebrew mind "knowing" is not philosophical or theoretical, but based in reality.
 The head steward did not see, so he did not know.